What is Capsaicin? (Capsimax®)

 Capsaicin Benefits for Weight and Fat Loss

-Capsaicin has thermogenic properties, which make it attractive as a weight and fat loss aid.
+Capsaicin has thermogenic properties, which make it attractive as a weight and fat-loss aid.
 Studies have found that capsaicin supplementation is capable of increasing and maintaining fat oxidation (fat burning) in people (Lejeune et al, 2003).
-However, what is more interesting, is that if consumed with a meal, capsaicin is a capable of increasing total energy use and carbohydrate oxidation, while slowing down lipid oxidation for a short period of time (up to two hours) (Yoshioka et al, 1995).
-So from this, it seems that a short term consumption of capsaicin acts as a temporary thermogenic and carb metaboliser.
-However, is used for a longer duration (over months), capsaicin may be able to switch the body towards favouring using fat as an energy source and increasing fat burn.
+However, what is more interesting, is that if consumed with a meal, capsaicin is capable of increasing total energy use and carbohydrate oxidation, while slowing down lipid oxidation for a short period of time (up to two hours) (Yoshioka et al, 1995).
+So from this, it seems that short-term consumption of capsaicin acts as a temporary thermogenic and carb metaboliser.
+However, if used for a longer duration (over months), capsaicin may be able to switch the body towards favouring using fat as an energy source and increasing fat burn.

 Capsaicin Benefits for Pain Relief

 Capsaicin can also be applied directly to the skin to act as a pain relief agent for muscle aches and sprains.
-However, over the counter creams tend to be low dose and efficacy is only moderate at best.
-For best results, it has been recommended that prescribed high dose patches and injectable preparations can be used (Knotkova et al, 2008).
+However, over-the-counter creams tend to be low doses and efficacy is only moderate at best.
+For best results, it has been recommended that prescribed high-dose patches and injectable preparations can be used (Knotkova et al, 2008).

 Negatives of Capsaicin and Side Effects

 Although capsaicin is safe, it is still a natural irritant, and at extremely high doses it can be toxic.
-Avoid capsaicin contact with your eyes, and be sure to wash your hands after handing.
+Avoid capsaicin contact with your eyes, and be sure to wash your hands after handling.
 There are also known drug interactions.
 For example, the combination of common high blood pressure drugs, when used with capsaicin causes coughing.
-Please consult your doctor if you are already on a medication before commencing capsaicin use.
+Please consult your doctor if you are already on medication before commencing capsaicin use.
 Also, be sure to let your doctor know of existing capsaicin supplementation.
-Avoid taking capsaicin if you are pregnant or breast feeding.
-Capsaicin is able to pass into breast milk, and can make it unpalatable for your infant.
+Avoid taking capsaicin if you are pregnant or breastfeeding.
+Capsaicin is able to pass into breast milk and can make it unpalatable for your infant.

 Capsaicin Recommended Dosage and Ingredient Timing

 The tricky thing about finding supplements containing capsaicin is that "capsaicin" is not often listed as an ingredient.
-Luckily Underground Labs have bought out a Capsaican supplement Capsi.
-This is a 100% single ingredient product
+Luckily Underground Labs have bought out a Capsaicin supplement Capsi.
+This is a 100% single-ingredient product

 Also, often it is actually the parent pepper that is listed.
 So if you are looking for capsaicin, look for anything that contains a chilli pepper (eg. cayenne, red pepper, etc).
 Please note though, that black pepper extract (piperine), which may be helpful in its own way, is actually an unrelated compound.